turingschool/gear-up/archive/pre-work/Mod0_Intro.markdown

 * ["What's Intersectionality?
 Let These Scholars Explain the Theory and Its History"](https://time.com/5560575/intersectionality-theory/)

 #### Reflect
-Create a gist on Github and reflect (4-6 sentences) on the following prompts.
+On your same gist, reflect on the following quesitons:

 *“All of us live complex lives that require a great deal of juggling for survival,” Carty and Mohanty said in an email.
 “What that means is that we are actually living at the intersections of overlapping systems of privilege and oppression.”